-B-7a: Increase funding for the Annual Sidewalk Program and other related Capital Improvement Program efforts to address missing, broken, or substandard sidewalks and other infrastructure.
+B-7a: Increase funding for the Annual Sidewalk Program and other related Capital Improvement Program efforts, including the Bus Stop Improvement capital funding program, to address missing, broken, or substandard sidewalks and other infrastructure.

 Additional funding is needed to address the large demand for sidewalk projects.